fwextensions/figma-await-ipc/README.md

-# figma-await-call
+# figma-await-ipc

-> A convenient `await`-able interface for messaging between the main and UI threads in a Figma plugin.
+> A simple `await`-able replacement for `postMessage()` in Figma plugins

-Figma plugins typically use `postMessage()` to send messages back and forth between the threads, but managing those asynchronous events can be tedious.
-With `figma-await-call`, you can simply `await` the response to get a synchronous-style flow, like:
+Figma plugins typically use `postMessage()` to send data back and forth between the main and UI threads, but managing all those asynchronous events and handlers can be tedious.
+With `figma-await-ipc`, you can simply `await` the response to get a synchronous-style flow, like:

 ```typescript
 const title = await call("getProperty", "title");